 - familiarity with the use of a job scheduler (slurm, torque, pbspro, sge, ...);

 - knowledge of Python will be valuable (please indicate your level in the registration form);

 - knowledge of Quantum ESPRESSO will be valuable.

+Registration and attendance are free of charge for the selected applicants.
 The lunch for the three days will be offered to all the participants and some grants are available.
 In order to be eligible for a grant, you should not be funded by your institution and you should also work & live outside the Bologna area.
 The grant will be 300 euros for students working and living outside Italy and 150 euros for students working and living in Italy (outside Bologna area).
 It will be provided after the end of the tutorial, after a certified attendance to the lectures (minimum 80%) and some proof regarding the place of work or residence.

 Further information about how to request the grant, will be provided at the confirmation of the course: about 3 weeks before the starting date.

 The number of participants is limited to 40 students.
 Applicants will be selected according to their experience qualification and scientific interest BASED ON WHAT WRITTEN IN THE "Reason for participation" FIELD OF THE REGISTRATION FORM.
 Please indicate your Python level in the registration form and if you would like to attend a preliminary Python course the days before the tutorial.